Norton Front Forks

 legs or bodies, the dampers, and springs.

-in it's description on how the commando forks function.
-Figure G2 and text
+it's description on how the commando forks function.
+Figure G2 and text section

 Atlas